 The barbell row hits the entire trapezius muscle pretty hard.
 A strong barbell row always equals decent traps.

 The Olympic lifts have a pulling phase that involves the traps.
 You have to shrug the weight in an explosive fashion and then get under the bar.
 As you can guess, this will murder your traps.
 It’s not a secret that Olympic weightlifters have very well developed traps.
 This is the reason.

 4. Barbell shrugs

-It may surprise some of you but the overhead press works the traps too.
+The overhead press works the traps too.
 When the weight is locked above your head the trapezius has to work extremely hard to stabilize the heavy barbell over your head.

-Of course, the overhead press may not be the most dedicated trap exercise but it’s still a compound exercise that can be a valuable addition to your muscle construction plan.
+Of course, the overhead press may not be the most dedicated trap exercise, but it’s still a compound exercise that can be a valuable addition to your muscle construction plan.

 9.Snatch grip shrugs

 A cool way to hit the traps even harder is to do your shrugs with a snatch grip.
 The snatch grip shrugs are basically wide grip shrugs.
 Use straps for this one too.